Bank Night: History

 Yeager invented Bank Night in 1931 in Denver, Colorado.
 The concept was immediately successful.
 Although lucrative, the franchise faced scrutiny from state and municipal authorities, who often challenged theaters in court for holding Bank Nights.
 It quickly spawned copycats to get around the franchise fee, such as Prosperity Night, Treasure Night and Movie Sweepstakes.

 An example was the sweepstakes held at the Palace Theatre in Marion, Ohio.
 Starting May 7, 1936, the Palace held a weekly, Wednesday night sweepstakes.
 Patrons were given a free sweepstakes ticket when a Wednesday matinee movie ticket was purchased.
 Also, any adult who wanted to participate in the Wednesday night drawing could simply stop by the theater and register.
 It was not necessary to purchase a movie ticket or to be inside the theater when the winner was announced.
 Each participant received a ticket with the name of a horse.
 On the Palace stage, a drawing was made in which the names of 20 horses were picked from a huge wire hopper.
 Once announced, each horse name was placed on a blackboard opposite one of 20 numbers.
 Then, four films were carried to the stage, each of them showing 20 horses in a race.
 Someone chose a film and it was taken to the projection booth, and the film was shown.
 Each horse had a number, and the audience watched the race.
 The order of finish determined the winner of the first ($200), second ($10) and third ($5) prizes.
 If the winner was not in the theater the prize accumulated for the next week.
 The legality of the popular sweepstakes was challenged by a local prosecutor under Ohio's anti-lottery rules after a Keystone Cops-like raid on the theater during a performance.
 The prosecutor's legal theory was rejected by the jury and the theater management immediately reinstated the sweepstakes.

 The fad lost much of its popularity by the late 1930s, first to competing games such as Screeno and other lottery-like games, but popularity further declined as cities such as Chicago and New York City took stances against Bank Night and similar games in 1936, and soon theater owners in many jurisdictions faced arrest or fines for running Bank Nights.
 The improving economy and World War II also contributed to changing consumer tastes.

 Bank Night was the plot of the 1936 Charley Chase short Neighborhood House.
 Bank Nights were jokingly referenced in the films After the Thin Man (1936) and Calling All Husbands (1940).
 It is also mentioned in at least two Warner Brothers cartoons directed by Tex Avery: A Day at the Zoo and Thugs with Dirty Mugs (both released in 1939).
 Bank Nights were also humorously referenced in the Hope/Crosby film Road to Singapore (1940) and the 1939 film adaptation of the Rodgers and Hart musical On Your Toes.

-A magic trick involving a prize in one of many envelopes has become known as Bank Night, named after the franchise.